bullno1/libs/tests/bserial/README.md

 * Structured serialization: The meat of the library.
   Functions generally have the signature: `bserial_<type>(bserial_ctx_t* ctx, <type>* value)`.
   `ctx` is the current serialization context.
-  Depending on how it was constructed, it will either read or write `value` to it stream.
+  Depending on how it was constructed, it will either read or write `value` to its stream.
   Thus, the same code can be used for both serialization and deserialization, forming a "schema".

   `bserial_ctx_mem_size` is used to retrieve the fixed memory size needed for serialization/deserialization.